-Twenty-five percent of African Americans seek treatment for a mental health issue, compared to 40 percent of white individuals.
-The reasons for this discrepancy include misdiagnosis by doctors, socioeconomic factors, and a lack of African American mental health professionals.
+- Twenty-five percent of African Americans seek treatment for mental health issues, compared to 40 percent of white individuals.
+The reasons for this discrepancy include misdiagnoses by doctors, socioeconomic factors and a lack of African American mental health professionals.

 Becoming a minority mental health advocate

 As a mental health provider, it is possible to educate yourself on your patient population by going to workshops in the community, learning about specific lingo and wording that individuals in these communities use and getting involved with activist groups to be better informed about the difficulties these minorities are facing.
 If you’re ready to make a difference in someone’s life, consider becoming a minority mental health advocate:

 - Bring minorities onto your staff to make your practice more diverse.

 - Check your own unconscious biases.
 Harvard has an excellent resource at Project Implicit that can help you identify your biases, so you can begin to work on eliminating or mitigating them.

 - Actively engage with your community and with diverse communities.
 Make an effort to reach out beyond your comfort zone to engage with populations who may not typically come through your door.

 - Enroll in community workshops and research organizations such as PFLAG, LGBTQ community centers, and youth groups.

 - Recognize that race and gender does have a huge role in mental health because these communities are often stigmatized.